mlnguyen/pni_summer_matlab2020/README.md

 *	Beginning Week 2, Wednesday will start with code review of previous week’s assignment (either in small group breakouts or whole class together)

+## Class recording
+Recordings of classes will be uploaded here following each lecture.
+Week 1, lecture 1: link